-On the ATC4-level, we investigated 15 cancer types against 542 drug classes (i.e. 8130 combinations, and found 77 (0.9%) signals (64 detrimental, 13 protective).
-The majority of the detrimental signals corresponding ATC2 level and where thus marked with the ATC4 level codes in Figure 1.
+On the ATC4-level, we investigated 15 cancer types against 542 drug classes (i.e., 8,130 combinations) and found 77 (0.9%) signals (64 detrimental, 13 protective).
+The majority of the detrimental signals (39) were observed for lung cancer.
+Four combinations did not have an unadjusted signal on the corresponding ATC2 level and where thus marked with the ATC4 level codes in Fig. 1.